-This vegan shepherd’s pie recipe combines some traditional shep pie elements with plenty of healthy kale.
-It’s one of my family’s favorites!
+This vegan shepherd’s pie combines traditional elements with plenty of healthy kale.
+It’s deliciously hearty and one of my family’s favorite meals!

 - 4 white or red potatoes – cooked (They should each be about the size of a tennis ball.)